 I place skinless, bone-in chicken breasts into a bowl of cold brine.
 The brine has been chilled down to below 40 degrees Fahrenheit with ice.
 If it's not below 40 degrees, the chicken will begin to spoil.

-Next, the bowl of brining chicken is place into the refrigerator for the prescribed time.
+Next, the bowl is placed into the refrigerator for the prescribed time.
 I left these brining for a full 2 hours, since I don't mind food that's a little on the salty side.
 Being in the refrigerator ensures that the chicken won't begin to spoil.